 If you are holding a public meeting, make sure you give lots of advance notice so that people can plan to be there if they are really keen.
 Publicise an end time as well as a start time - and consider keeping the meeting short so more people can fit it in.

 In an established group it is easier to ask people about what timings would work for them.
-If you are deciding about your next meeting time face to face, make sure you also consult people who aren't present.
+Remember to consult with people who are interested but haven’t attended previous meetings.
 Consider whether to choose a regular time, (e.g. the first Tuesday of every month).
 This makes it easier to remember meetings, but you will lose anyone who can never make that day.

-Where you meet has a big impact on how many people will come, and how easy it will be for everyone to participate when you get there.
+Where and how you meet has a big impact on how many people will come, and how easy it will be for everyone to participate.
+Online meetings are less effort to attend, and accessible to more people.
+On the other hand some people will find it harder to engage in discussion and relationship-building online.

 Comfort: Having enough space, lighting and fresh air can make it much easier to concentrate.
 Consider how easy it will be for people to hear each other – e.g. is there background noise from another room?